caterinatasinato/python-projects/analysis-netfix-movies/README.md

 This project dives into a dataset of Netflix movies to answer some intriguing questions about 1990s films and global movie production trends. 🕵️‍♂️✨

-We explore:

-1. **What was the most frequent movie duration in the 1990s?** ⏳
-2. **How many short action movies were released in the 1990s?** 🎬⚔️
-3. **Which country produced the highest number of movies?** 🌍🎥

 ## 🤔 Research Questions

 1. **What was the most frequent movie duration in the 1990s?** ⏰